yungyuc/nsdhw_22au/project/i-padiolleau/README.rst

 ##Problem to Solve
 When it comes to optimize a code that manipulate at signicant amount of data, it is important to consider how the data is access to adapt the data structure used in the code.
+Compostite types array can be used to represent individuals with specific data (str name, str surname, int age, str nationality, str job, boolean married, int sex, ..)
-There is different solutions to store composite types array and the data structure impact the efficiency of the cache loading it.
+There is differents solutions to store composite types array and the data structure impact the efficiency of the cache loading it.
 - AoS : Arrays of composed data structure
 - SoA : Composite structure composed of different array types
 - Single array with maching index and different type
+I will try with this project to manipule significant amount of data on a specific population and compute usefull data as (mean age, most given name, percentage of married person, ...) based on the three method to store this population data and see which is the more efficient and for what usage.

 ##Prospective Users
 The user will be able to manipulate the test that demonstrate the performance of each approch considering optimization